ximes/raspgram/README.md

 	make

 Give it a first run with:
-[path of the telegram-cli lib]/bin/telegram-cli  -s [path of the telegram-cli app]/queue.lua -k [path of the telegram-cli lib] to register and confirm your number.
+[path of the telegram-cli lib]/bin/telegram-cli  -s [path of the telegram-cli app]/queue.lua -k [path of the telegram-cli key] to register and confirm your number.

 Capistrano should take of reloading/connectin the client after deploy.
 For running the server manually, run: